Skip to main content

 Are you looking to connect with or join one of Cornell's 1000+ student organizations?
 Are you part of an org looking to spread the word?

-ClubFest - Fall '25
+ClubFest - Spring '26

-Click here to RSVP to ClubFest.
+Click here to RSVP for the Spring 2026 ClubFest!

 Session One: 12pm-1:30pm